TypeStrong/tsconfig/README.md

 	}
 }
 ```
-*Note:* all strings are case insensitive
+*Note:* all strings are case insensitive.
+*Note:* `projectName` of `.main` is not allowed.
+Doing this so that some other application can reserve that name for caching compilation steps for a root sources.

 # Misc
 ## Inspirations